 The recently released Groundwater Protection Recommendations report highlights the current state of Minnesota’s groundwater and provides recommendations for ways to reduce and prevent groundwater contamination.

 “This report underscores the urgent need to ensure that all Minnesotans have clean water," said Governor Mark Dayton.
-"I look forward to discussing this report, and our state's serious water quality challenges, at the Governor's Water Summit this weekend.”
+"I look forward to discussing this report, and our state's serious water quality challenges.”

 Where does groundwater contamination start?

 Many harmful contaminants enter groundwater from sources like fertilizers, pesticides, urban runoff, septic systems, road de-icing salts, antibiotics, pharmaceuticals and agricultural practices.
 The cost of cleaning up contaminated groundwater sites is 10 to 30 times more expensive than working to prevent and reduce groundwater contamination.
 Other contaminants are naturally occurring like arsenic, radium and manganese.

 “Groundwater is complicated because it is interconnected to surface water like our lakes, streams and wetlands,” said MPCA Groundwater Monitoring Supervisor, Paul Hoff.
 “The bottom line is the things we do on land have a huge impact on our groundwater.”